 The following table is a reconciliation to the fair value of the purchase consideration and how the purchase consideration is allocated to assets acquired and liabilities assumed which have been estimated at their fair values.
-The fair value estimates for the purchase price allocation for TRED are based on the Company's best estimates and assumptions as of the reporting date and are considered preliminary.
-The fair value measurements of identifiable assets and liabilities, and the resulting goodwill related to the TRED Acquisition are subject to change and the final purchase price allocations could be different from the amounts presented below.
-We expect to finalize the valuations as soon as practicable, but not later than one year from the date of the acquisition.
+The fair value measurements for the acquisition of TRED have been completed.
 The excess of purchase consideration over the assets acquired and liabilities assumed is recorded as goodwill.
 Goodwill for TRED is included in the Adventure segment.
 The goodwill consists largely of the growth and profitability expected from the acquisition.

-s TRED
+Г TRED

-Octob October 9, 2023
+Octob ber 9, 2023

-Number of Shares Estima ted Fair Value
+Number of Shares Estima ited Fair Value

 Cash paid - \$ 5,659

 Issuance of shares of Clarus Corporation 179 1,069

 Contingent consideration - 121

 Total purchase consideration 179 \$ 6,849

 Assets acquired and liabilities assumed

 Assets

 Cash \$ 11

 Accounts receivable 1,000

 Inventories 1,006

 Prepaid and other current assets 11

 Property and equipment 195

 Other intangible assets 3,305

 Goodwill 2,832

 Total assets 8,360

 Liabilities

 Accounts payable and accrued liabilities 638

 Deferred income taxes 873

 Total liabilities 1,511

 Net Book Value Acquired \$ 6,849